 \subsection{Constellation Model}

-The time of the system is denoted by $t$ in seconds, where $t=0$ is the initial time corresponding to a real-world time $\mathcal{T}_0$.
+The system time is denoted by $t$ in seconds, where $t=0$ is the initial time corresponding to a real-world time $\mathcal{T}_0$.
 The spatial domain is described in Cartesian coordinates, with the origin fixed at the center of the Earth \cite{vallado2022fundamentals}.
 The satellites and the Earth are assumed to move with respect to the Earth-centered inertial (ECI) frame.
 In the ECI frame, the direction of the vernal equinox is taken as the reference direction along the x-axis, and the z-axis is aligned with the Earth's rotation axis.
 The Earth rotates about the z-axis at an angular velocity of $7.2921 \times 10^{-5}$ rad/s.
 The Earth's radius is set to $6.3781 \times 10^6$ m.
 We consider a mega-constellation with $I$ satellites that are collectively denoted as $\mathcal{I} = \{1,\dots,I\}$.
 Each satellite has a near-circular orbit described by two-line element sets (TLEs).
-The position and the velocity of satellite $i \in \mathcal{I}$ at time $t$ is denoted by $\mathbf{l}_i(t)$ (m) and $\mathbf{v}_i(t)$ (m/s) in the ECI frame, respectively, which is determined by the TLEs.
+The position and velocity of satellite $i \in \mathcal{I}$ at time $t$ are denoted by $\mathbf{l}_i(t)$ (m) and $\mathbf{v}_i(t)$ (m/s) in the ECI frame, respectively, and are determined by the TLEs.
 The distance and direction vector from satellite $i$ to $j$ are denoted by $z_{i,j}(t)$ and $\mathbf{d}_{i,j}(t)$, respectively, which are given by